It’s just common sense that clearly communicating with your workforce is good for business.

 Simply put, when a company is forthright and transparent about news – both good and bad – employees will respond positively.
 And let’s be clear: Today’s employee not only appreciate it, they expect it.

 This is why internal communication strategies have become the centerpiece of creating a great employee experience.
-It also explains the growing recognition that Employee Communications Management tools, which help businesses reach their workers, can have a measurable impact on the business.
+It also explains the growing recognition that Employee Communications Applications technology, which helps businesses reach their workers, can have a measurable impact on the business.

 But a common challenge for communicators and HR professionals is explaining precisely how internal communication will influence the bottom line.